Storage and Handling of Petroleum Products and Allied Products

 New Applicants

-New applicants are individuals who have not previously been licensed in Manitoba to work on petroleum storage tank systems.
+New applicants are individuals who have not been previously licensed in Manitoba to work on petroleum storage tank systems.
 To obtain a licence, an individual must hold valid petroleum mechanic certification from a recognized institution, such as the CPCA or TSSA.

-A new applicant must complete and submit:
+A new applicant must submit:

 Renewing Applicants

-• an Application for Petroleum Technician Licence,
+• a completed Application for Petroleum Technician Licence,

 LPT Change of Employer